Stone Crab 101: When, Where & How to Eat Naples Stone Crab

 - Triad Seafood Market and Café: Screened porch over the Barron River, fresh-fish market and all-you-can-eat stone crab specials (when available).
 Eat A LOT of stone crab claws and you can pin your photo to the Glutton Board alongside other crab connoisseurs.
 Other best-bets: fried or grilled grouper, conch fritters, clam chowder, fried gator tail.

 - City Seafood: Casual seafood shack, outdoor patio with picnic tables overlooking the Barron River.
 Bring a cooler to stock up on fresh seafood at the market.
-Have a cocktail, get ice cream for dessert and buy a shirt to take home.
-Other best bets: smoked fish dip, frog legs, Key lime pie.
+Have a cocktail, get their frozen key lime pie for dessert and buy a shirt to take home.
+Other best bets: whole smoked mullet, smoked fish dip, frog legs.